magenta/magenta/magenta/tools/pip/README.md

 ## Building a new pip package

 ### setup.py updates
-First, update the `_VERSION` field in `setup.py` to a new version number.

-Next, update the `REQUIRED_PACKAGES` list in the same file to ensure that all of our dependencies are listed and that they match the versions of the packages referenced in the Bazel `WORKSPACE` file.
+Update the `REQUIRED_PACKAGES` list in the same file to ensure that all of our dependencies are listed and that they match the versions of the packages referenced in the Bazel `WORKSPACE` file.
 Also check that the correct version of tensorflow is listed.